Anunayj/handswap/PROTOCOL.md

 ## Privacy
 Due to the shared nonce, Cross chain atomic swaps aren't private.
 However, unlike centralized exchanges there is no need for a KYC.
 So cross chain atomic swaps are attractive for those wanting to maximize their privacy but don't really care about chain analysis.

-However, it is possible to have more private atomic swaps with the use of L2 networks, but is outside the scope of this project.
+However, it is possible to have more private atomic swaps using Adaptor Signatures, but is outside the scope of this project.

+## Potential Improvements
+There are a few ways this protcol can be improved
+1. Use of Adaptor signatures - Increase privacy, remove the need for a common hashing algorithm, Complicated to implement.
+2. Advanced knowledge of tx_hash of funding transactions will allow reduction size of the BTC contract by 30% (By the use of a presigned refund tx).

 ## References:
 <a id="ref"></a>